Join us in Vermont!

 - The successful candidate will also have excellent writing and personal communication skills, a demonstrated desire and ability to publish in peer reviewed journals, ability to work in a team or individually, and a commitment to open, reproducible science.

 - Experience manipulating gene expression or function using molecular genetic tools in any organism.

-– Experience with selection experiments.
+- Experience working with non-traditional model organisms.

-To apply, e-mail a single PDF including a cover letter, a CV, and the names and contact information of three references to Dr. Pespeni (firstname.lastname@example.org), with the subject line as “Postdoctoral application “.
-Review of applications will begin in the beginning of April and continue until a suitable candidate is identified.
-Informal inquiries prior to application are welcome.
+To apply, e-mail a single PDF including a cover letter, a CV, and the names and contact information of three references to Dr. Pespeni (firstname.lastname@example.org) with the subject: “GtoP Postdoctoral Application”.
+The cover letter should highlight your interest in the position, your relevant expertise with respect to required and preferred qualifications, project ideas as this position has flexibility, and your short- and long-term career goals.
+Review of applications will begin August 1, 2023.
+Informal inquiries prior to applying are welcome.